-This SAI is not a prospectus but is incorporated by reference into the Prospectus for the Funds dated August 10, 2022 (the "Prospectus").
+This SAI is not a prospectus but is incorporated by reference into the Prospectus for the Funds dated April 28, 2023 (the "Prospectus").
 This SAI contains information in addition to the information set forth in the Prospectus and should be read in conjunction with it.
 Terms not defined in this SAI have the meanings assigned to them in the Prospectus.

 A copy of the Prospectus or the applicable Fund's Summary Prospectus may be obtained, without charge, by calling 1-855-700-7959, visiting www.millimanfunds.com, or writing to the Trust, 71 S. Wacker Dr., 31st Floor, Chicago IL 60606, Attn: Milliman VIT.
+The audited financial statements for the Funds contained in the annual report for the fiscal period ended December 31, 2022, and the related report of the Trust's independent registered public accounting firm, are incorporated herein by reference in the section entitled "Financial Statements."
 Once available for a particular Fund, you may also obtain a copy of the Fund's annual or semi-annual report to shareholders at no charge by request to the Fund at the address or phone number noted above.